iferdel/sensor-data-streaming-pubsub/README.md

 <details>
 <summary><strong>:elephant: :tiger: Database Schema</strong></summary>

-The beauty of [TimescaleDB](https://www.timescale.com/) lies in its foundation on PostgreSQL, allowing us to leverage SQL and embrace core relational database principles, such as normalization.
+The beauty of [TimescaleDB](https://www.timescale.com/) lies in its foundation on PostgreSQL, allowing us to leverage SQL and embrace core relational database principles, such as normalization, ACID, and all the cool stuff that relational databases are meant for.
 While it is well known that relational databases are typically unfitted for time-series data, TimescaleDB extends PostgreSQL to overcome this limitation, making projects like this a clear testament to its capability.

 In PostgreSQL, the collection of databases within a server instance is referred to as a *cluster*.
 The cluster for this project consist of two databases: one named `iot`, dedicated to the project itself, and another named `monitoring`, used for tracking PostgreSQL cluster statistics.
 The formar utilizes the `autoexplain`, `timescaledb`, and `postgis` extensions, while the latter employs `pg_stat_statements`, `pg_stat_kcache`, and `timescaledb` to enable real-time monitoring of database statistics.